kinkerl/persy/README.markdown

 Setup for syncing and/or using a remote backup
 ------------
-If you want to sync or backup your files on a remote server, you have to enable a public key authentication for the server!!!
+If you want to sync or backup your files on a remote server, you have to __enable a public key authentication__ for the server!!!

-The normal workflow with a remote Server and an already initialized local repository is:
+The normal workflow with a __blank remote Server__ and an __already initialized local repository is__:

      $ persy --config --hostname=SERVER     # SERVER = location of the server
      $ persy --config --path=PATH           # PATH = absolute path of the gitrepository on